-USAID Selects Pacific McGeorge For China Program
+USAID Selects McGeorge For China Program

 October 5, 2006

-Pacific McGeorge will partner with American University’s Washington College of Law ( Washington, D.C.), in collaboration with the China University of Political Science and Law ( Beijing), the Zhejiang Gongsang University College of Law ( Hangzhou) and the South China University of Technology ( Guangzhou).
+McGeorge will partner with American University’s Washington College of Law ( Washington, D.C.), in collaboration with the China University of Political Science and Law ( Beijing), the Zhejiang Gongsang University College of Law ( Hangzhou) and the South China University of Technology ( Guangzhou).
 The 28-month project, which will commence immediately, is designed to train Chinese law school professors early in their careers in the teaching of professional skills with an emphasis on negotiation, mediation, arbitration and litigation, and in clinical education.

-“Chinese law schools have shown increasing interest in teaching practical skills, and they are eager for help from schools such as Pacific McGeorge and American University that have vast experience in such teaching.
-I am also pleased that this grant facilitates our law school’s substantive return to China,” said Pacific McGeorge Dean Elizabeth Rindskopf Parker.
-Pacific McGeorge had a program in China in the mid-1980’s, which produced among its alumni Zhu Suli, now dean of the Beijing School of Law and a leading Chinese legal scholar.
+“Chinese law schools have shown increasing interest in teaching practical skills, and they are eager for help from schools such as McGeorge and American University that have vast experience in such teaching.
+I am also pleased that this grant facilitates our law school’s substantive return to China,” said McGeorge Dean Elizabeth Rindskopf Parker.
+McGeorge had a program in China in the mid-1980’s, which produced among its alumni Zhu Suli, now dean of the Beijing School of Law and a leading Chinese legal scholar.